pingidentity/terraform-provider-pingone/docs/resources/sign_on_policy_action.md

 Optional:

 - `no_device_mode` (String) A string that specifies the device mode for the MFA flow.
 Options are `BYPASS` to allow MFA without a specified device, or `BLOCK` to block the MFA flow if no device is specified.
 To use this configuration option, the authorize request must include a signed `login_hint_token` property.
 For more information, see Authorize (Browserless and MFA Only Flows).
+Defaults to `BLOCK`.

 <a id="nestedblock--progressive_profiling"></a>